 What is phototherapy?

-Phototherapy uses different wavelengths of ultraviolet light to treat widespread skin diseases that cause inflammation (redness, scaling, itching, tenderness and swelling) in the surface and deeper layers of the skin, as well as conditions that cause loss of colour.
+Phototherapy uses different wavelengths of ultraviolet (UV) light on the surface and in deeper layers of the skin.
+Phototherapy can treat widespread skin diseases, as well as conditions that cause loss of colour.

 When is phototherapy used?